StarPlayrX/bigmac/README.md

 Updated for Big SIr Developer Beta 10 [ Clean Install ].
-Introducing Big Mac 🍔 Burgers and Fries 🍟 Designed For Mac Pro (Early 2008).
+Introducing Big Mac 🍔 🍟 Patch tool designed For Mac Pro (Early 2008).
 Should also work for Mac Pro 2009, 2010, 2012.
 3,1 4,1 5,1.

 Currently this patch tool does not install Apple's WiFi drivers.
 I have you a Broadcom BCM43xx 1.0 device.
 Native AirPort drivers should work.
 This card also has Bluetooth 4 on it.
 It also does not install Video drivers except for MouSSE which enables AMD Radeon drivers on Mac Pro 3,1.